Home » News » Household Hazardous Waste & Electronics Collection- Clean Sweep

 Prescription & OTC Meds and Sharps Collection Sponsored by Bayfield County Health

 Bayfield County Health will accept your Over The Counter (OTC) medication and prescription medications in a sealed container that you will place into a drop box.
 Sharps must be in an appropriate container as well.
-You will be asked if you have an appropriate container at the check-in line.

 Businesses, Schools, Farms and Municipalities